Teba Daikon Nabe

 - 5 oz (150 g) shimeji mushrooms, bottom part trimmed

-- In a bowl, combine the chicken and shio-koji.
+- Combine the chicken and shio-koji in a large bowl.
 Mix well by hand.
 Cover tightly and refrigerate for a few hours to overnight.

-- Combine the chicken with the potato starch, and toss well by hand.
+- While the broth is heating, combine the chicken with the katakuriko, and toss well by hand.

 - Heat the olive oil in a sauté pan over medium-high heat.
-Add the chicken pieces and and cook until both sides are lightly golden (about 1-2 minutes per side).
-Transfer the chicken to the donabe.
+Add the chicken and cook until both sides are lightly golden (about 1 - 2 minutes per side).
+Transfer the chicken to the simmering broth.

-- In the same sauté pan, add the daikon and cook until both sides are lightly golden (about 1-2 minutes per side).
+- In the same sauté pan (you don't need to wipe the remaining oil after removing the chicken, as it has nice flavors), add the daikon and cook until both sides are lightly golden (about 1 - 2 minutes per side).
 Turn off the heat.
-Transfer the daikon to the donabe.
+Transfer the daikon to the simmering broth.

-- Add the ginger, then pour the chicken stock (with the dashi kombu), and sake into the donabe.
-Cover and set over medium-high heat.
-Just before the broth starts simmering, remove the kombu.
-Turn down the heat to gentle simmer.
+- Add the ginger and the sake.
+Cover with lid and increase the heat to medium-high.
+As soon as the broth starts to boil, turn down the heat to gentle simmer.
 Skim as necessary.
 Simmer gently for 15 minutes.

-- Add the soy sauce.
+- Add the white tamari.
 Adjust the seasoning with a pinch of salt, if necessary.
 Add the bean thread, shimeji mushrooms, and negi.
 Cover again and continue to simmer for additional 5 minutes.

-- Drizzle the sesame oil and sprinkle some ground black pepper.
+- Drizzle the sesame oil and sprinkle some dry chili and ground black pepper.

 Sautéing the chicken and daikon before adding to donabe will make the final flavor much nicer.